semihyagcioglu/image-captioning/README.md

 #### Requirements

-- Python 2.7 (Need packages of numpy, scipy stack)
+- Python 2.7 (Packages such as numpy, scipy etc)

+You can install these packages with pip.
+To install all dependencies at once, just run the command pip install -r requirements.txt

 #### Installation

--
+- Instructions will be here soon.

 #### Notes